Create SMART AP goals to stay 100% compliant & audit-ready with this free checklist

 3. Monitor KPIs and metrics

-Tracking KPIs like Days Payable Outstanding (DPO), invoice processing time, and payment accuracy provides valuable insights.
+Tracking KPIs like Days Payable Outstanding (DPO), Invoice processing time, payment accuracy, and exception management provides valuable insights.
 These metrics help identify trends, measure progress, and guide decision-making.

 4. Set clear policies and standards